Best H11 Bulbs: Give Your Vehicle Better Illumination

 These LED lights offer two color options and surprisingly good performance for the price.
 We have another LED option for you to consider.
 This time we suggest you use these as fog lights if your vehicle calls for H11 bulbs because you can set these up to shine either a white or yellow light.
 There are two things we love about being able to make the change on command.
 The white offers you improved visibility in inclement conditions, while the yellow serves more as a style update.
 Furthermore, these are well-built lights that are fairly affordable.

 They may not be the cheapest option, but the build quality certainly warrants the extra expense.
 These aren’t perfect, though.
-The complicated install and finicky performance leave many reviewers up in arms.
+The complicated installation and finicky performance leave many reviewers up in arms.
 Too many claims of the lights not staying in sync make it hard to ignore the issue.
 Still, even those who have these issues say they are above average when it comes to overall performance.

 Our Verdict on the Best H11 Bulbs

-What To Consider When Buying H11 Bulbs
+Features To Consider When Buying H11 Bulbs

 Not all H11 bulbs are the same.
 You know that, though.
 You just need to know what makes them different enough to justify those price gaps.
-There are a few types of bulbs out there, but first let’s consider some of the characteristics you need to keep an eye on.
+There are a few types of bulbs out there but first, let’s consider some of the characteristics you need to keep an eye on.

 Lumens